Salvadoran Children of the Poor Education Foundation

 Nearly three decades later, the civil war has ended but the tension between the haves and have-nots remains.
 Most of the Connecticut-sized country is owned by a small, wealthy part of the population, leading many to live in practical slavery or risk their lives crossing the borders into more prosperous countries.
 About 25 percent of the country’s gross national product comes from monies sent back from laborers in the United States.

-Almost eight years after her mother arrived in Maryland, Maria and her brother made the permanent move there.
-Maria arrived in November 1986 and enrolled at a community college to take classes to become a senior tax accountant.
-Maria eventually transferred to the University of Maryland, where she earned her accounting degree.
+Almost eight years after her mother arrived in Maryland, María and her brother made the permanent move there.
+María arrived in November 1986 and enrolled at a community college to take classes to become a senior tax accountant.
+María eventually transferred to the University of Maryland, where she earned her accounting degree.
 She became a U.S. citizen in 1992 and lives in Maryland to this day.
-Maria’s brother would eventually join an army – the U.S. Army – so he could get a college education.
+María’s brother would eventually join an army – the U.S. Army – so he could get a college education.

 “I looked at the pictures on the (SCOPE) Web site and couldn’t recognize the school because it changed a lot,” she said.
 The doorways were narrower when she attended, but the common patio has survived.
-Maria remembers the school grounds as more open and less busier, as the surrounding market has grown larger and crowds the school now.
+María remembers the school grounds as more open and less busier, as the surrounding market has grown larger and crowds the school now.

 Santa Luisa Yard